mephi42/ctf/2019.09.21-Teaser_Dragon_CTF_2019/reverse_engineering-BadType/README.md

 the following observations.
 Let's recap that movement happens using `t[bitpair + 2] + 12` and `t[2:6]` rotate each turn.
 The latter circumstance does not complicate life, because we simulate everything anyway and thus know the current `t` value when we need to make a decision.
-Computing `bitpair` based on direction of the current step and current value of `t` is trivial.
+So the task is to compute `bitpair` based on direction of the current step and current value of `t`, and this is trivial.

 Finally, we need to squash bitpairs into bytes and xor them with magic bytes.
 This reveals the flag!